Shadow Work: Connecting and Integrating With Your Suppressed Self

 But as we know right now, it doesn’t work that way.

-In the same way, understanding our shadows doesn’t work by simply knowing and studying these topics.
+In the same way, shadow work doesn’t work by simply knowing and studying these topics.

 Rather, it requires a lot of action and commitment from our part to actually live by the things we have learned.